What is share of voice (AI)?

-The classical marketing metric adapted for AI answers — how a brand stacks up against a named competitor set.
+The classical marketing benchmark adapted for AI answers — how a brand stacks up against a named competitor set inside the responses engines generate.

 In detail

-Share of voice (AI) adapts the classical share-of-voice metric to AI search answers.
-The formula counts brand mentions across a fixed prompt set, then expresses each brand's mentions as a percentage of total competitor mentions.
-It requires a defined competitor set — typically three to seven brands — and a stable prompt list so the numbers can be compared over time.
+Share of voice (AI) adapts the classical share-of-voice metric — historically a brand's slice of category advertising — to AI search answers.
+The computation requires two stable inputs: a defined competitor set, typically three to seven brands, and a fixed prompt list, so the numbers stay comparable over time.

-Share of voice and share of model sit next to each other on most dashboards.
-Share of model is the metric primitive; it reports absolute visibility.
-Share of voice is the relative benchmark; it reports visibility against a competitor slate.
-Reading them together prevents a common mistake: feeling good about rising share of model while losing ground to faster-growing competitors.
+It pairs with share of model on most dashboards.
+Share of model is the primitive — absolute visibility per engine.
+Share of voice is the relative benchmark — visibility against the competitive slate.
+Reading them together prevents the classic mistake: celebrating rising share of model while losing ground to competitors growing faster.

-A Shopify brand cannot control the size of the AI answer window.
-ChatGPT might cite three brands this quarter and five next quarter for the same prompt.
-Share of voice normalizes for that — the math always divides by the total mentions inside the defined competitor set, so the number is comparable across weeks even when engines change their answer style.
+A brand cannot control the size of the AI answer window.
+ChatGPT might cite three brands this quarter and five the next for the same prompt.
+Share of voice normalizes for that: the denominator is mentions within the competitor set, so the number stays comparable even as engines change their answer style.

-For a VP of SEO, share of voice is the closest AI analog to the rank-tracking reports they already run.
-It turns "are we winning" into a number a team can report on monthly.
+For a VP of SEO, it is also the most familiar AI metric in the stack — the closest analog to the rank-tracking and visibility-share reports already in the monthly deck.
+It turns "are we winning in AI answers" into a number leadership recognizes, with the competitive frame built in.

 Example

-For example: a merino base-layer brand defines a five-brand competitor set and tracks a 30-prompt bank across ChatGPT and Google AI Overviews.
-In Q1 the brand earns 9 of 45 total mentions across the set (20% share of voice).
-Two competitors gain review-site coverage in Q2, pushing the brand down to 6 of 52 mentions (11.5% share of voice) even though absolute mentions barely changed.
-The share-of-voice drop flags the issue two months before revenue dips would have made it obvious.
+A merino base-layer brand defines a five-brand competitor set and tracks a 30-prompt bank across ChatGPT and Google AI Overviews.
+In Q1 the brand earns 9 of 45 total set mentions — 20% share of voice.
+Two competitors pick up review-site coverage in Q2, and the brand slides to 6 of 52 mentions — 11.5% — even though its absolute mention count barely moved.
+The share-of-voice drop flags the competitive shift two months before it would have surfaced as a revenue dip.

 Related terms